 Antioxidant generally refers to a compound that is capable of neutralizing free radicals typically by donating an electron to the free radicals to make the free radical to be more a stable compound.
-In other words, when an antioxidant compound donated an electron to the reactive radicals (free radicals), it will convert the radicals into a more stable and passive condition and thereby aborting the chain reaction of the free radical (Ganu et al., 2010).
-The ability of Datura Stramonium to function as an antioxidant was in this study access through its percentage DPPH scavenging activities, reductive potential, ferric reducing antioxidant power, percentage hydroxyl radical scavenging activity, and total phenol contents.
+In other words, when an antioxidant compound donated an electron to the reactive radicals (free radicals), it will convert the radicals into a more stable and passive condition and thereby aborting the chain reaction of the free radical (Ganu et al. 2010).
+The ability of Datura stramonium to function as an antioxidant was in this study access through its percentage DPPH scavenging activities, reductive potential, ferric reducing antioxidant power, percentage hydroxyl radical scavenging activity, and total phenol contents.

 DPPH is a free radical that is stable at room temperature; it produces a purple coloration in methanol.
-In the presence of an antioxidant molecule, it is reduced and gives rise to a yellowish methanol solution (Badmus et al., 2010).
-The ability of a molecule to donate a hydrogen atom to a free radical is one of the mechanisms involved in the evaluation of antioxidant activity (Miliauskas et al., 2004).
-As shown, the DPPH radical scavenging activities of Datura Stramonium seed oil (Table 2) showed that the Datura Stramonium possesses high antioxidant activity.
-This activity increases with increasing concentration in a dose-dependent manner.
-This observed antioxidant potential may be due to the presence of phenolic compounds in the Datura Stramonium oil as observed in this study.
+In the presence of an antioxidant molecule, it is reduced and gives rise to a vellowish methanol solution.
+The ability of a molecule to donate a hydrogen atom to a free radical is one of the mechanisms involved in the evaluation of antioxidant activity (Badmus et al. 2011).
+As shown, the DPPH radical scavenging activities of Datura stramonium fruit oil (Table 2) showed that the Datura stramonium possesses high antioxidant activity.
+This activity increases with increasing concentration in a dosedependent manner.
+This observed antioxidant potential may be due to the presence of phenolic compounds in the Datura stramonium oil as observed in this study.

 The reducing power of a biological compound is related to its ability to transfer electrons, and it may therefore be used as an important marker of its likely antioxidant potential (Sanchez-Moreno, 2002).
-As presented in Table 4, the methanolic extract of Datura Stramonium showed a significant reductive capability.
-This reducing capability increased with increasing concentration of the Datura Stramonium seed oil.
-This finding implies that extract of Datura Stramonium possesses hydrogen ion (H^+) donating potential and as such has the potential to serve as an antioxidant.
+As presented in Table 4, the methanolic extract of Datura stramonium showed a significant reductive capability.
+This reducing capability increased with increasing concentration of the Datura stramonium fruit oil.
+This finding implies that extract of Datura stramonium fruit oil.
+This finding implies that extract of Datura stramonium possesses hydrogen ion (H+) donating potential and as such has the potential to serve as an antioxidant.
 This finding is in total agreement with every other obtained in the present study.